establishment/sandman/README.md

 ##### Linux with cgroup support
 ##### OSX
 - only recommended for testing/developing at the moment
-- the OSX version is available on branch `OSX`
+- the OSX version is available on branch `osx`

 #### How does it work?
 It creates a sandbox in /tmp